JoyZadan/shop-kbeauty/README.md

 * [delete review modal](./documentation/user_stories_testing/user-stories-40-delete-review-modal.png)

 ## **Related Products**
+There are numerous advantages to having a related products section on an ecommerce store.
+According to [ShopFactory](https://www.shopfactory.com/contents/en-us/p1567_The-benefits-of-showing-related-items-to-buyers-in-your-ShopFactory-online-store.html), *Related and recommended products can help boost sales by making buyers aware of other products available to them or providing more information to help them with their purchasing decisions.*

+Related Products are one of the many features implemented on Shop K-Beauty in order to:
+1. Give more options to the customers andd improve the shopping experience for buyers since they don't have to search for relevant items.
+This also introduces products to shoppers they may not yet know about.
+2. Meet user expectations since multi-national online stores as well as small and medium e-commerce shops already implement this system, shoppers expect to see a related product section.
+3. Builds more trust.
+Related products are a great way for the budget conscious shoppers to find the product that they want at a price point that they need.

 On the product detail page, below the featured reviews (if available) or below the accordion are four or less related products based on the product's subcategory.
 The related products are displayed randomly if there's more than four of them.
 Each related product card has the product name, category, subcategory, price, original price and discount (if they exist) and a shop now button.